How to help children regulate their emotions

 start with co-regulation

-Very young children have little ability to soothe themselves when they’re feeling upset.
+Very young children have little ability to soothe themselves when they’re feeling upset; they’ll release the emotion through crying but need help to settle again.
 Parents and caregivers can provide the foundations for self-regulation to develop by focusing on co-regulation.
 To co-regulate, you tune in and respond to your child’s needs, feelings and concerns.

 accept all feelings